sr229/docs/_posts/2018-07-04-sudc-contribution-guidelines.md

 ### `_sets` set definitions

 Follow the format set in `_sets`.
-Your standard set definition would look like :
+Your standard set definition would look like:

 ```md
 ---